xenify-io/litepaper/README.md

 ## 🔒 Team & Security

-- KYCd by Solidproof
+- Audited by Peckshield
 - Audited by Solidproof
-- Audited by Peckshield
+- KYC verified by Solidproof

 <br>